This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Place the butter and sugar in a large mixing bowl or in the large bowl of a stand mixer.
-With the paddle attachment, cream the butter and sugar on medium speed until well incorporated.
+• Place the butter and granulated sugar in a large mixing bowl or in the large bowl of a stand mixer.
+With the paddle attachment, cream together on medium speed until well incorporated.

 Notes